usc-isi-i2/dsbox-profiling/README.md

 2. pandas >= 0.20.1

 ### TODO
-1. set up some test cases
+1. set up some test cases (travis)
 2. merge some repeated computation? eg: in ```"num_distinct_tokens" (by fanghao)``` ```"most_common_tokens" (by ihui)``` both compute the Pandas Series of all tokens.
+3. make it parallel computation

 ### Usage
 use data_profile.py to profile the csv file into json format.
 Command line usage is as following: